3.5.2. Observers

 \(0\)

-However, there are cases where a user may wish to inspect a data product without adjusting the data flow of the program.
+There are cases where a user may wish to inspect a data product without adjusting the data flow of the program.
 This is done by creating an algorithm called an observer, which may access a data product but create no data products.
 An example of this is writing ROOT histograms or trees that are not intended to be used in another framework program.

 Unlike filters and predicates, observers (by definition) are allowed to be the most downstream algorithms of the graph.